-Please note that SA legislation requires you to apply for a Working With Children Check through DHS if you are engaging in employment or volunteer work with children.
+Please note that SA legislation requires you to apply for a Working With Children Check through DHS if you are engaging in employment or volunteer work with children, with limited exceptions.

 If you require a DHS clearance, visit screening.sa.gov.au.

 Option 1: Complete a police check application form online then print it out.
-Download the application form - electronic or static
+Download the application form, and refer to the Frequently Asked Questions.